odchigue25206/CleanOps/README.md

 - Detecting outliers (IQR-based or statistical)
 - Cleaning + automatic fixing
 - Organizing dataset columns and rows
 - Exporting cleaned data (CSV / Excel / JSON)
-- Generating dataset health reports
 - Running complete pipelines combining cleaning, exporting, and reporting

 The goal is to make data preprocessing easier and more consistent.